Open Source AI Firewall: Self-Hosted Agent Security

 pipelock run

 Pipelock scans all traffic for 48 credential patterns, prompt injection (with 6-pass encoding normalization), SSRF, DNS rebinding, and MCP tool poisoning.
-Every action gets a signed, hash-chained receipt in the flight recorder audit log.
+Every decision lands in the flight recorder audit log, and enabling a signing key adds mediator-signed action receipts on top.

 Further reading